HL7/fhir-gender-harmony/input/pagecontent/index.md

 1. Defining or modeling the representation of patient **sexual orientation**.
 We do note that the V2.9.1 ballot does include this element.
 1. Titles, Honorifics and/or Salutations.
 1. Representations of the provenance and qualifications needed for the collection of sex and gender identity information.
+2. Privacy and Sensitivity of gender harmony related concepts.
+This topic is of vital importance for standards and implementations and while not addressed in this guide, we note that there is significant coverage of the negative outcomes when an individual's gender attributes are exposed (or used) incorrectly.
+We also note that there are sensitivity vocabulary in HL7 IGs that can be used to tag data that is "GENDER" sensitive.
+Additional work will be necessary to fully characterize how to best address this topic.

 ### Intended Audience